WFU-HPC/deac-docs/source/cluster-sla.rst

 * Non-WFU parties are allowed access to the DEAC Cluster for research collaborations.
 The sponsoring research must request creation of a `guest account <https://help.wfu.edu/support/catalog/items/64>`_ for their collaborator and complete the guest account request process accordingly.
 If access is required beyond the original request’s term, a guest account `extension <https://help.wfu.edu/support/catalog/items/63>`_ must be requested.
 * `Students <https://help.wfu.edu/support/catalog/items/127>`_, `faculty or staff <https://help.wfu.edu/support/catalog/items/60>`_ may have their WFU account extended after leaving the University in order to continue research as an external collaborator with a currently employed researcher on the DEAC Cluster.
 The research sponsor must make a formal request via help.wfu.edu for an account extension for the external collaborator’s account.
 Account extensions may be requested for up to one year.
 If the collaboration continues beyond that year, the request must be made again before the term ends.

-**Usage of the DEAC Cluster by WFU affiliated parties outside of the WFU UC/GSAS, such as the School of Medicine, is provided only in a PAID USAGE format.** Any usage not paid for ahead of time must be paid for afterthefact in the form of a :ref:`Chargeback<sec.sla.su.chargebacks>`.
-These users will heretofor be called "*External*" Users.
+**Usage of the DEAC Cluster by WFU affiliated parties outside of the WFU UC/GSAS, such as the School of Medicine, is provided only in a PAID USAGE format.
+Any usage not paid for ahead of time must be paid for after the fact in the form of a :ref:`Chargeback<sec.sla.su.chargebacks>`.
+These users will henceforth be called "*External*" Users.**

 .. _sec.sla.ua.acceptable_use: